andrexiao85/botnet_detection_algo/README.md

 - No. of events = 9 Million

-In order to compute the periodogram there is a need to reduce events as the computation is costly – it costs about 2 secs to compute the periodogram of one edge.
+In order to compute the periodogram, there is a need to reduce events as the computation is costly – it costs about 2 secs to compute the periodogram of one edge.
 We developed two segmentation techniques which work well in this regard.